 How to grow dahlias

-We’re really pleased to now have Dahlia tubers in stock ready for you to plant today!
-With this in mind (and thanks to a reader question) today we bring you our guide to growing dahlias – one of the most beautiful and varied flowers and the perfect late summer and early autumn flower.
+We now have Dahlia tubers in stock ready for you to plant today!
+With this in mind, we bring you our guide to growing dahlias – one of the most beautiful and varied flowers and the perfect late summer and early autumn flower.

 When to plant Dahlias

 Dahlias come as seed or as tubers ready to plant.
 We recommend tubers for best results!
 If you are planting from seed then Dahlias can be planted any time between February and April.
 If you decide to plant from tubers then you can plant from the end of this month (March) until May.
-You need to make sure that the frosts have left us first to prevent the tubers becoming frost damaged (so definitely not yet given the weather we’ve been having!).
+You need to make sure that the frosts have left us first to prevent the tubers becoming frost damaged.

 How to Plant Dahlias